ebull2/INDE612_FYP.2/README.md

 ### To install all dependencies, do:

-npm install  nodemon puppeteer mongoose express body-parser twit
+npm install  nodemon puppeteer mongoose express body-parser buffer-shims twit

 ## TO RUN: